lokanta/lokanta.github.io/talks.md

 Responding to questions from retreatants,Bhante Sujato discusses meditation and the nature of the mind.

 * *[Death Contemplation](https://www.facebook.com/buddhistinsights/videos/767005073741131/)*<br>
-A meditation contemplating the theme of death followed by questions and answers.
+A meditation contemplating the theme of death, followed by questions and answers.

 * *[Introduction to Metta Meditation](https://www.facebook.com/buddhistinsights/videos/409374479759947/)*<br>
-Bhante Sujato describes how we can develop metta followed by a meditation.
+Bhante Sujato describes why we need metta and how to develop it, followed, by a meditation.

 For more of Bhante’s New York talks, visit the Buddhist Insights [video page](https://www.facebook.com/search/videos/?q=sujato&epa=SERP_TAB).